com-480-data-visualization/project-2023-dunkdata/README.md

 We are exploring many different directions for our visualisation.
 Our main visualisation ideas are:
 - visualising the path of each player to their current team
 - looking at players' performance and how being traded, getting injured, and so on affects their impact
 - highlighting the differences in performance between the regular season and the post-season of certain players
 - using game-to-game win probabilities to historically look at the biggest upsets

 ### Exploratory Data Analysis

+_**Please note:** we have split our EDA across 3 notebooks, one looking at each main dataset/visualisation idea._

 #### Descriptive statistics of the NBA dataset